Tuesday, February 26, 2013

 Chapter 12: Controversy on Date of Birth of Lotimboi

-In researching the history of my grandmother's family, the major discrepancy or rather controversy I encountered relates to the ages of my grandmother and her siblings.
+While researching the history of my grandmother's family, I encountered a significant discrepancy - perhaps even a controversy - regarding the ages of my grandmother and her siblings.

-Secondly, the order of Rombis's children as given in the publication of Gomorun's descendants is: Dungko, Gomingo, Rampas, Kundipoi and Lotimboi.
-Whether it was the understanding of the compiler on the sequence or by coincidence, Lotimboi's name is shown as the last among the five siblings.
+Secondly, the order of Rombis's children as listed in the publication on Gomorun's descendants, is as follows: Dungko, Gomingo, Rampas, Kundipoi and Lotimboi.
+Whether this sequence reflects the compiler's understanding of their birth order or is merely coincidental, it is notable that Lotimboi's name appears last among the five siblings.

-I may be able to shed more light on this discrepancy if I can locate the offspring of Gomingo, a sister of my grandmother, Lotimboi to find out Gomingo's date of birth.
-In the meantime, I would stick to 1913 as my grandmother's year of birth.
-This would place her as the youngest rather than the eldest child!
+I hope to shed more light on this discrepancy by locating the descendants of Gomingo - my grandmother Lotimboi's sister - to determine Gomingo's date of birth.
+Until then, I will continue to consider 1913 as my grandmother's year of birth, which, interestingly would make her the youngest, not the eldest, of the siblings!

 Saturday, February 23, 2013

-Chapter 11: Rampas Gumpai - A Man Dedicated to Public Service - 2
+Chapter 11: Rampas Gumpai - A Man Dedicated to Public Service - Part 2

-It was told that a month after the court case, he was invited to a celebration in Tuaran.
-The next day, he fell sick and vomited blood.
-Many people believed that he was poisoned and he never fully recovered and he eventually died in 1966.
-It was also during this period of time that he re-married his 4th wife, Limpoton.
+It is said that about a month after the case, OKK Rampas attended a celebration in Tuaran.
+The next day, he fell seriously ill, vomiting blood.
+Many believed he had been poisoned.
+He never fully recovered, and sadly, he passed away in 1966.
+Around this time, he also remarried his fourth wife, Limpoton.

-1. If the dispute on the ownership of the buffalo really dragged on for four years, what happened to the poor animal during this rather long period?
-Where was it kept and who was responsible for its well being?
+1. If the buffalo ownership dispute really dragged on for four years, what happened to the poor animal during that time?
+Where was it kept, and who was responsible for its care and well-being?

-2. Could a buffalo still manage to distinguish its rightful owner after a lapse of four years?
+2. Could a buffalo truly recognize and respond to its rightful owner after such a long separation?

-Whether it was due to Rampas' wisdom or his other leadership quality, he and his brother Dungko were sought and courted by politicians aspiring to climb the political ladder.
-One such personality was Donald Stephens who later became Mohammad Fuad Stephens after his conversion to Islam.
-Donald Stephens later rose to become the first chief minister of Sabah.
+Whether it was due to Rampas’ wisdom or his other leadership qualities, both he and his brother Dungko were often sought after and courted by aspiring politicians.
+One such figure was Donald Stephens - later known as Mohammad Fuad Stephens after his conversion to Islam - who would go on to become the first Chief Minister of Sabah.

-Rampas could rest in peace to know that the Rampas' name continues to live on and is still very much associated with public service.
-It is hoped that his son, YB Datuk Louis Rampas, an active politician belonging to PBS would not disappoint the people who voted him to represent them in Kiulu.
-But more importantly, I pray that he would reflect on his humble root and the huge extended family tree which consists of people of all creeds and colour and strive to promote a more inclusive brand of politics that is so much needed for the well being of Sabah!
+Today, OKK Rampas can rest in peace knowing that his legacy endures.
+The Rampas name continues to be associated with public service and leadership.
+It is hoped that his son, YB Datuk Louis Rampas, an active politician from Parti Bersatu Sabah (PBS), will live up to the trust placed in him by the people of Kiulu.
+More importantly, I pray he reflects on his humble roots and the vast extended family tree - made up of people of all creeds, cultures, and colours - and strives to promote a more inclusive and compassionate brand of politics, something Sabah urgently needs for its continued harmony and progress.

 Donald Stephens third from left flanked by Rampas and Dungko on his right and left respectively with other local community leaders in 1962.
 Donald Stephens was a founder of UNKO/UPKO (United National Kadazan Organisation/United Pasokmomogun Kadazan Organisation).

-Chapter 10: Rampas Gumpai - A Man Dedicated to Public Service - 1
+Chapter 10: Rampas Gumpai - A Man Dedicated to Public Service - Part 1

 Rampas Gumpai was another brother of my grandmother, Lotimboi.
-He lived a rather short life but nevertheless a colourful one indeed.
+Although his life was relatively short, it was undeniably a colourful and eventful one.

 1907 - 1966

-On the other hand, Rampas lived a rather "wild" life and chose to live a life unbounded by Christian values and expectation.
-He had five wives and married six times.
-After the divorce of his 5th wife, he re-married his 4th wife whom he divorced earlier.
-His wives in sequential timeline were Lomidai, Linting, Normin, Limpoton and Bongnyok.
-Limpoton remained with him until he died.
-He had 13 children through his marriages with these 5 women.
+In contrast, Rampas lived a rather “wild” and unconventional life, choosing a path unbounded by Christian values or expectations.
+He had five wives and was married a total of six times.
+Following the divorce of his fifth wife, he remarried his fourth wife, whom he had previously divorced.
+His wives, in chronological order, were Lomidai, Linting, Normin, Limpoton, and Bongnyok.
+Limpoton remained with him until his passing.
+Through these marriages, Rampas fathered 13 children.

 EARLY LIFE

-Rampas Gumpai who was initially called Gampas was born in 1907 in Kg.
+Rampas Gumpai, originally named Gampas, was born in 1907 in Kg.
 Lumpoho.
-He later moved and grew up in Kg.
+He later moved and spent his formative years in Kg.
 Tiung.
-In 1938, he and his elder brother, Dungko moved to Menggatal where he worked as a labourer in a Chinese rubber estate.
+In 1938, he and his elder brother, Dungko, relocated to Menggatal, where Rampas worked as a labourer on a Chinese-owned rubber estate.

-With the encouragement and advice of his brother, he was steered away from a possible blue collar life to a white collar endeavour serving the community.
-This turn of event began when he was encouraged to study the traditional laws and custom of the Dusun from Orang Tua Majangkat who was an English interpreter in the court of Menggatal.
+However, with the guidance and encouragement of his brother, Rampas was steered away from a life of manual labour toward a more meaningful role in public service.
+This pivotal change began when he was advised to study the traditional laws and customs of the Dusun people under the mentorship of Orang Tua Majangkat, an English interpreter at the Menggatal court.

 JAPANESE OCCUPATION